Hi, I’m Ashley!

 That is, until my pants literally busted at the seams (true story!).

 At a yearly physical my doctor told me that my blood sugar level was on the cusp of the prediabetes.
 The fear having of full blown diabetes before age 30 lit that fire of change.

 I learned to health-ify my favorite recipes, to trick myself into healthier eating without feeling like I was eating health food.
 Make sense?

 I hope Bright Roots Kitchen can help you incorporate more healthy eating in your busy life.
 If you follow along, you’ll have the tools to revamp your food choices for a more well-balanced life.

 My cooking roots:

 I was lucky enough to attend “cooking school” in my childhood homes in Brooklyn and Queens.
 I learned from 3 generations of AMAZING Jamaican women in my family.
 Instead of cartoons, I spent weekend mornings studying PBS cooking shows (we’re talking 90’s, pre-cable) like it was my job.
 Growing up in NYC, I also befriended other kids whose family’s were from all over the world and loved TASTING food from their cultures.

-My food today is of course influenced by my Caribbean roots, but it’s also a mashup of the diverse flavors I’ve encountered in our travels.
+My food today is of course influenced by my Caribbean roots, but it’s also a mashup of the diverse flavors I’ve encountered.
 I have a few go-to’s but usually make “Happy accident” meals…AKA no planning required.
 Fun Fact: My pantry is ALWAYS stocked with curry powder, red chili flakes and smoked paprika.

 So are the recipes any good?